openstack-archive/sahara/doc/source/architecture.rst

 * Deployment Engine - pluggable mechanism responsible for deploying Hadoop on provisioned VMs;
   existing management solutions like Apache Ambari and Cloudera Management Console could be utilized for that matter

-* REST API - exposes Savanna functionality via REST
+* REST API - exposes Sahara functionality via REST

-* Python Savanna Client - similar to other OpenStack components Savanna has its own python client
+* Python Sahara Client - similar to other OpenStack components Sahara has its own python client

-* Savanna pages - GUI for the Savanna is located on Horizon
+* Sahara pages - GUI for the Sahara is located on Horizon